 Does My Family Have To Leave When Going Through Consular Processing?

-When a person who is a petitioner in this immigration process, in this case, a husband and U.S. citizen, must first petition for his wife and stepson, who are from another country of origin.
+When a person who is a petitioner in the immigration process of a Green Card, in this case, a husband and U.S. citizen, must first petition for his wife and stepson, who are from another country of origin.

 They are performing the Consular Process which is the method to obtain permanent residency while outside the United States, and it begins with the I-130 form which is the family petition, wherein that case it must be proven that this is a bona fide relationship/marriage and that the petitioner has U.S. citizenship.

 If the mother and stepchild have been in the United States without permission, the mother, being of legal age, will need a waiver for unlawful presence in the country.

 In this example the individuals completed the I-130 form and made the waiver that the mother needed, they are now in the third step which is the appointment at the Consulate, where she and her son will have to leave the United States with their I-130 form, their waiver approval, copies of their documents already filed with the National Visa Center, the petitioner’s income, civil documents, the S-260 form, and all other documents that may be required.

 They will have to leave the United States and present themselves for their appointment at the Consulate in their country of origin, if they are Mexican they will have to present themselves at the U.S. Consulate in Ciudad Juarez, for example.

 In the case of the child, it should be noted that in order to obtain the Green Card, each applicant must pop up at the Consulate appointment, but if someone is adjusting status within the United States, the person must still appear at the immigration appointment.

 All members of the family must report to the Consulate or to immigration.

 Asylum & Consular Processing